No one makes the decision to leave a relationship or marriage lightly. But what are your options?

 - What to expect moving forward, from a legal and practical point of view.

-This meeting will cost $390 (including GST) and take approximately one hour.
+This meeting will cost $390 (including GST) and takes approximately one hour.
+You will leave this meeting with a clear understanding of your options moving forward.

 2. Negotiating separation and divorce